Services

 Deliverables are always tailored to the needs of our customer.
 Together we choose the form in which the insights can make the most impact.
 This can be:

-• Market size report: TAM and SAM by country in volume and value, with full methodology explanation, confidence intervals, and documentation of top-down validation sources
+• Market size report: TAM and SAM by country in volume and value, with methodology, confidence intervals, and top-down validation

-• Brand share tables: volume and value share by brand and by country, broken out by product category, distribution channel, and contractor type
+• Brand share tables: volume and value by brand and country, by product category, channel, and contractor type

-• Segment sizing: volume by building type, by product category, and by specification route - presented in tabular and visual format
+• Segment sizing: volume by building type, product category, and specification route, tabular and visual

-• Channel split analysis: volume and value by distribution route, with trend direction and country-by-country variation explained
+• Channel split analysis: volume and value by distribution route, with trend direction and country variation

-• Forecast model: 3-5 year volume and value projections with base case and regulatory scenario, stated assumptions, and sensitivity analysis on key demand drivers
+• Forecast model: 3-5 year projections with base case and regulatory scenario, stated assumptions, and sensitivity analysis

-• Competitive landscape summary: brand positions, estimated market shares, and distribution footprints for named competitors - formatted for use in competitive review presentations
+• Competitive landscape summary: brand positions, estimated shares, and distribution footprints for named competitors

-• Methodology appendix: full explanation of bottom-up calculation, sample design, weighting approach, and validation against top-down sources - structured to withstand scrutiny from a CFO or M&A due diligence team
+• Methodology appendix: bottom-up calculation, sample design, weighting, and top-down validation, structured for CFO or due-diligence scrutiny

-• Executive summary deck: 10-15 slide PowerPoint with the key market size figures, brand share landscape, and strategic implications - ready to present to a board or investment committee
+• Executive summary deck: 10-15 slides with key figures, brand share, and strategic implications for a board or investment committee

 Multi-Country Capability